 - Catholyte (Buffer Solution at the Cathode End)

 - Anolyte (Buffer Solution at the Anodic End)

 - Data Acquisition Method

-Temperature and therefore viscosity plays a major role in reproducibility in both injections so it is important to
+Temperature and therefore viscosity play a major role in reproducibility in both injections so it is important to control both.

 Always Use a Water Plug